RCR11/fedwave/README.md

 ## To get started

-	You will need a system with git, npm, pm2, optional but recommend setup steps: cloudflare or use lets encrypt git co
+You will need a system with git, npm, pm2, optional but recommend setup steps: cloudflare or use lets encrypt git co npm i
-	npm i

 setup firewall rules

 setup nginx

+## To deploy to production

+Setup a new user account or lower priv account to use in production.
+`adduser fedwave`

+### Firewall rules
+You'll want to adjust the ports based on your config file (.env) `ufw app list`
+`ufw allow OpenSSH`
+`ufw enable`
+`sudo ufw allow from 127.0.0.1 proto tcp to any port 8000` `sudo ufw allow from 127.0.0.1 proto tcp to any port 5080` `sudo ufw allow from 127.0.0.1 proto tcp to any port 5555` `sudo ufw allow from 127.0.0.1 proto tcp to any port 9002` `sudo ufw allow 9001/tcp`

+### Setup NPM/NodeJS

+### Setup PM2
+`npm i pm2@latest -g`
+`pm2 save`

+### Setup the production folders
+`mkdir fedwave.git`
+`cd fedwave.git`
+`git init --bare`
+`nano hooks/post-receive`
+`chmod +x hooks/post-receive`

+### Setup your reference to remote production for your local git
+`git remote add production ssh://user@server:/full/path/to/bare.git`

+### Setup Nginx or some type of reverse proxy/cloudflare